ekohe/wulin_master/README.md

 #### Grid actions

 If you want to set toolbar items on the grid, grid actions provide a convenient way to do that.
-Let's look an example:
+Let's look at an example:

-1.First, call the action method in grid configuration file.
-For example, we want to add an 'print' button on the toolbar
+1.First, call the action method in the grid configuration file.
+For example, we want to add a 'print' button on the toolbar

 ```ruby
 class PostGrid < WulinMaster::Grid